microsoft/fluentui/rfcs/future/prevent-ci-trigger-on-doc-prs.md

 - Avoiding the GitHub checks in our CI by excluding doc paths

   Due to the branch protection rules, we are unable to avoid the execution of required checks.
+Another limitation is our current tooling (no ability to implement content aware pipeline).
   CodeSandbox also did not support this at the time of writing this.
 Upon contacting their support, they added it to their backlog as a possible future feature.

 ## Open Issues